themisbo/Rule-based-Bayesian-regr/README.md

 ## References

 [1] Bar-Sinai, Y., Hoyer, S., Hickey, J., & Brenner, M. P. (2019).
 Learning data-driven discretizations for partial differential equations. _Proceedings of the National Academy of Sciences_, _116_(31), 15344-15349.

+## Citation
+If you use this work or build up on it, please cite https://arxiv.org/abs/2008.00422.